cabinary/flink-operator-webui/README.md

 A Web UI for managing Apache Flink deployments on Kubernetes using the Flink Kubernetes Operator.

+## Update
+### 2025-10-30
+Added logic for CronJob to automatically clean up suspended tasks.
+Currently, no security authentication is configured.
+If you need to deploy it, please expose resources like Ingress or HTTPRoute within a secure internal network.
+Alternatively, you can implement secure access yourself by adding an outer layer such as Nginx Basic Auth or the Envoy Auth module.

 ## Features

 - 🔍 **Monitor Deployments**: View all FlinkDeployment resources across your Kubernetes cluster